Arena-Rosnav/.github/docs/user_guides/installation.md

 source devel/setup.bash
 ```

 Finished!
-Check out the [Usage](usage.md) to start using Arena Benchmark.
+Check out the [Usage](usage.md) to start using Arena Rosnav.

-Remember to always have the poetry shell active and the catkin workspace sourced when using Arena Benchmark.
+Remember to always have the poetry shell active and the catkin workspace sourced when using Arena Rosnav.